-But when the entry permits for Tibet fell through last week, we had to make some last minute adjustments to the schedule.
+But when the entry permits for Tibet fell through last week, we had to make some last-minute adjustments to the schedule.
 Changing our flights to skip Lhasa, Tibet and go directly from Beijing to Kathmandu, Nepal meant an overnight layover in Chengdu.

-So, as a couple of experienced travelers accustomed to rolling with the punches, we decided to embrace our new stopover and make the best of it.
-I found a lovely new Starwood property to check out (the Sheraton Chengdu Lido) and Shannon dove into research on what there was to see and do in Chengdu.
+As a couple of experienced travelers accustomed to rolling with the punches, we decided to embrace our new stopover and make the best of it.
+I found a lovely new hotel to check out (the Sheraton Chengdu Lido) and Shannon dove into research on what there was to see and do in Chengdu.

 Just a 30-minute drive outside the city, the Panda research base is a 250-acre refuge for giant pandas and red pandas whose natural habitat in remote bamboo forests in the high mountains is gradually being destroyed.

 But most importantly, it houses dozens of adorable giant pandas and red pandas lounging around and doing adorably-panda-like things like crunching on bamboo rods and awkwardly-lumbering up trees.
 Shockingly, I’d never actually seen a panda, despite the fact that my own hometown zoo (Zoo Atlanta) is home to several of them.
 It would appear I don’t get out enough at home.

-We’d read that the morning hours were the best time to visit since the pandas are most active then but with our late arrival we’d have to settle for an afternoon visit.
+We’d read that the morning hours were the best time to visit since the pandas are most active then but with our late arrival, we’d have to settle for an afternoon visit.